About Online Discount Brokers and other Investment Custodians

 About Using an Online Discount Broker to Custody Your Investments vs. Going Directly through Mutual Fund Families

 - and for Financial Professionals -

 Selecting a Custodian for Your RIA Business

 This page helps investors decide what to do with their money, if they want to manage it themselves.
-Then there's a little for advisors at the bottom.
+Then there's a little beef for fee-only RIA advisors at the bottom.